-A tiny building in the alley behind Lake Street near Pecan Avenue bears the street number 505 1/2 and the hand-painted name, "Gordie."
+ABOVE: One of the original tiny homes---before the 21st Century tiny house movement---in the alley behind Lake Street near Pecan Avenue bears the street number 505 1/2 and the hand-painted name, "Gordie."
+Despite the size of his home, he was a larger-than-life character.
 (Photo, September 2012)

 Who is Gordie and why does the tiny building behind 505 Lake Street bear his name?
-If you're a surfer, you might already know.
+If you're a local surfer of a certain vintage, you might already know.

 Gordie Higgins was one of Huntington Beach's first surfboard shapers at a time when boards were actually, well, boards.
 The 1920s Lake Street home behind which the tiny "Gordie house" sits belonged to his brother, Bud Higgins, who made one of the first redwood surfboards after watching Duke Kahanamoku and other Hawaiians surf Corona del Mar in the 1920s.